Array Formulas in Quire Permalink

 [2h, 0h, -2h]

-Array formulas with operators and functions
+Array formulas can be used together with Quire’s built-in operators and functions for more advanced analysis.

 SORT(subtasks.timeSpent) * 2